Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_counts/README.md

 It is important to understand the nature of your data.
 Histograms can help you make decisions on how your data must be treated to conform with the assumptions of statistical models.

 ![](Rplot.png)
 Fig 1.
-Histograms of number of PCR libraries evaluated relative to primer concentration and locus.
-Note that the data does not represent a complete design and that different loci should probably be subjected to different model tests.
+Histograms of the maximum number of fish from the same species  per video visible within one frame by MPA and depth.

 ![](Rplot01.png)
 Fig 2.
-Heatmaps of sample size (number of libraries) and proportion amplified by plate address.
+Histograms of the sum of maximum number of fish from the same species per video visible within one frame by MPA and depth.

 ![](Rplot02.png)
 Fig 3.
-Scatterplot of proportion amplified against number of libraries.
-Each point is a well address.
-Shapes represent the number of different individuals and color is the number of loci.
+Barplot showing the sum of maximum number of fish from the same species per video visible within one frame.

 ---